-Healthcare mobile applications are used at nurses’ stations, administrative offices, patient rooms, clinical care teams, and administrative staff.
+Healthcare apps are used at nurses’ stations, administrative offices, patient rooms, clinical care teams, and administrative staff.
 The industry has found that the use of mobile devices has positively impacted productivity.
 Despite this, there is a large group that will not be implementing healthcare mobile applications due to security concerns.

 One way to tackle security problems with healthcare mobile applications is to have a mobile device management (MDM) solution in place.
 This has given rise to complaints about the need for the MDM provider to increase their focus on security.
 Many say the MDM provider needs to lower the cost of their solution while others say they need to improve user training.

 On the other side of this equation, patients are increasingly using healthcare mobile applications to manage their interactions with doctors or just to store sensitive data about their health.
 One interesting fact is that healthcare mobile applications aimed at dementia patients seem to lack the proper security protocols required.
 In a survey, 125 applications were found when searching for “medical + dementia” or “health & fitness + dementia”.
 Of these 125 applications, just 33 had available privacy policies.

 Furthermore, 70 percent described safeguards on data, and approximately three-quarters differentiated between protections for individual versus aggregate data.

 “At present, most dementia apps lack privacy policies, and those that do exist lack clarity,” researchers explained.
 “Bolstering safeguards and improving communication about privacy protections will help facilitate consumer trust in apps, thereby enabling greater use by adults with dementia and their caregivers.”